SriramBharath-7/journal/2025/August.md

 - I had a special moment when CH asked me if I wanted a subscription for THM or HTB to help make the Discord server cooler.
 I felt really happy that he asked me.
 I told him I was doing it because I loved the community, but he still wanted to offer it to me.
 I mentioned that I would collect it once I mastered the fundamentals.

+- Overall, it was a good day 😊

 ## 💻 Career

 - 🧠 I felt **Hack The Box: Junior Cybersecurity Analyst** learning path was time-consuming and a little bit hard, so,